Proton: History

-Depending on one's perspective, either 1919 (when it was seen experimentally as derived from another source than hydrogen) or 1920 (when it was recognized and proposed as an elementary particle) may be regarded as the moment when the proton was 'discovered'.
+In 1919, after a long series of sporadic experiments interrupted by WWI, Rutherford discovered what he called artificial disintegration of nitrogen atoms.
+Using alpha particles from radium to strike air, Rutherford detected scintillation on a zinc sulfide screen at a distance, up to 28 cm, well beyond the distance of alpha-particle range of travel but instead corresponding to the range of travel of hydrogen atoms.
+By 1920 he concluded that these hydrogen nuclei were a constituent part of the nitrogen nucleus.
+These hydrogen nuclei were soon called protons.

+This result is described as the discovery of protons.

+Rutherford initially assumed that the alpha particle merely knocked a proton out of nitrogen, turning it into carbon.
+Patrick Blackett's cloud chamber images in 1925 demonstrated that the alpha particle was absorbed.
+If the alpha particle were not absorbed, then 3 charged particles, a negatively charged carbon, a proton, and an alpha particle, would be expected.
+The 3 charged particles would create three tracks in the cloud chamber, but only 2 tracks in the cloud chamber were observed.
+Blackett proposed that the alpha particle is absorbed by the nitrogen atom.
+Heavy oxygen (17O), not carbon, was the product.
+This was the first reported nuclear reaction, ^{14}N + α → ^{17}O + p.

 Rutherford knew hydrogen to be the simplest and lightest element and was influenced by Prout's hypothesis that hydrogen was the building block of all elements.
 Discovery that the hydrogen nucleus is present in other nuclei as an elementary particle led Rutherford to give the hydrogen nucleus H+ a special name as a particle, since he suspected that hydrogen, the lightest element, contained only one of these particles.
 He named this new fundamental building block of the nucleus the proton, after the neuter singular of the Greek word for "first", πρῶτον.
 However, Rutherford also had in mind the word protyle as used by Prout.
 Rutherford spoke at the British Association for the Advancement of Science at its Cardiff meeting beginning 24 August 1920.
 At the meeting, he was asked by Oliver Lodge for a new name for the positive hydrogen nucleus to avoid confusion with the neutral hydrogen atom.
 He initially suggested both proton and prouton (after Prout).
 Rutherford later reported that the meeting had accepted his suggestion that the hydrogen nucleus be named the "proton", following Prout's word "protyle".
 The first use of the word "proton" in the scientific literature appeared in 1920.